Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials

 \section{Basic lemmas and Tools}

-In this section, we gather a collection of lemmas and tools, that will be used in the later sections.
-Generalisations of many of the statements of this section have been proved in \cite{Pat23}.
-For such statements, we omit the proof here and refer to the generalised statement in \cite{Pat23}.
+In this section, we gather a collection of lemmas and tools, that will be used in later sections.
+Generalizations of some statements of this section have been proved in \cite{Pat23}.
+For such statements, we omit the proof here and refer to the generalized statement in \cite{Pat23}.